marshall7m/terraform-aws-ecr/README.md

 The following requirements are for the machine that is creating the Terraform module:

-- Docker binary must be installed
+- Docker binary installed
-- Docker daemon must be running
+- Docker daemon running
+- AWS CLI installed

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements